Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 ### Running the examples

-All of the example programs can be run from within an IDE or from the command line.
+All example programs can be run from within an IDE or from the command line.
 Make sure that your ZooKeeper and Kafka Brokers are up and running before you can run any of the examples.

 The examples will usually write out to topics and print to the console.